leongkevin/Live-Draft-Board-App/user_stories.md

     * I can view the content of the FauxTweet, as well as the associated FauxComments and FauxLikes.
       * So that I can read and interact with the thoughts and memes of my friends, and add my own thoughts and memes in the FauxComments.

-### Updating FauxTweets
+### Updating Players

-* As a logged in user, I want to be able to edit my FauxTweets by clicking an Edit button associated with the FauxTweet anywhere that FauxTweet appears.
+* As a logged in user, if I am the owner of the league, I want to be able to update the details of the league.
-  * When I'm on the `/fauxtweets`, `/fauxtweets/:id`, or `/users/:id/fauxtweets` pages:
+  * When I'm on the `/leagues/:league_id`:
-    * I can click "Edit" to make permanent changes to FauxTweets I have posted.
+    * I can click "Edit" to make permanent changes to leagues I have posted.
-      * So that I can fix any errors I make in my FauxTweets.
+      * So that I can fix any errors or detail changes I make in my leagues.

-### Deleting FauxTweets
+### Deleting Players

 * As a logged in user, I want to be able to delete my FauxTweets by clicking a Delete button associated with the FauxTweet anywhere that FauxTweet appears.
   * When I'm on the `/fauxtweets`, `/fauxtweets/:id`, or `/users/:id/fauxtweets` pages:
     * I can click "Delete" to permanently delete a FauxTweet I have posted.
       * So that when I realize I shouldn't have publicly said something, I can easily remove it.

+## Draft

+### Create Draft

+* As a logged in user, if I am the owner of the league a draft is automatically created.
+  * When I'm on the `/:league_id/drafts/` page:
+    * I can make the details of the draft
+      * So that the users of my league know the details

+### Viewing Draft

+* As a logged in _or_ logged out user, I want to view the details of the draft.
+  * When I'm on the `/:league_id/drafts/:draft_id` page:
+    * I can view all the details of the draft before and after the draft time.
+      * So that I can use those details for my fantasy league season.

+### Updating Draft

+* As a logged in user, I want to be able to edit the draft if I am the owner of the league.
+  * When I'm on the `/:league_id/drafts/:draft_id` page:
+    * I can click "Edit" to make permanent changes to drafts I have posted.
+      * So that I can fix any errors I make in my draft event.

+### Deleting Draft

+* As a logged in user, I want to be able to delete my draft by clicking a Delete button associated with the draft in the draft page.
+  * When I'm on the `/:league_id/drafts/:draft_id` page:
+    * I can click "Delete" to permanently delete a draft I have posted to reset the draft.
+      * So that when there is a mistake, we can redo the draft.